Preschool Leaf Activities: How to Investigate Leaves

 Leaf Graphing Activity

 In addition to counting and sorting activities, another leaf math activity that you can do with your kids is graphing.
-You can attach leaves to the top of a large piece of chart paper and have kids add a sticker in the column under their favorite leaf.
+You can attach leaves to the top of a large piece of chart paper with a glue stick and have kids add a sticker in the column under their favorite leaf.

 When kids finish selecting their favorite, you can calculate and analyze the data with them.